AbberiorInstruments/ImspectorDocs/docs/specpy.rst

 where :code:`host` is a host name returns a proxy Imspector object connected to the Imspector Application running on the corresponding host.

-If :code:`imspector` is an Imspector object than
+If :code:`imspector` is an Imspector object then

 .. code-block:: python